 No. Regardless of your educational objectives, WUE is only available to students who have not yet earned a bachelor’s degree in the United States or from a comparable foreign institution.4

-Students need to complete the WUE opt-out form.
-Please allow one business week for your tuition classification to be updated.6
+Students need to complete the WUE opt-out form.6

 To continue receiving the WUE tuition benefit, you must enroll as a full-time student each fall and spring semester, completing at least 12 semester credit hours.
 Enrollment in summer is optional, but to receive WUE you must enroll full-time.
 You must remain in good academic standing, achieving at least a 2.0 GPA each semester.
 Duration of the WUE tuition benefit is four years or completion of your bachelor’s degree.7